-Level 2: The fair value of Level 2 bonds and securities are based on prices supplied by Thomson Reuters, an independent specialist international valuer of financial securities.
-Thomson Reuters uses a pricing methodology based on market data supplied by institutions such as banks and brokers that are significant traders in the bonds, securities and swaps markets.
+Level 2: The fair value of Level 2 bonds and securities is based on prices supplied by the Intercontinental Exchange, an independent specialist international valuer of financial securities.
+The Intercontinental Exchange uses pricing methodology based on market data they are able to access as an operator of global exchanges in the bonds, securities and swaps markets.
 This measurement basis falls within Level 2 of the fair value hierarchy as all significant inputs used to calculate the fair value are based on observable market data.